Elliot Wallis

-Elliot Wallis (born 10 May 2000) is an English professional rugby league footballer who plays as a er for the London Broncos in the RFL Championship.
+Elliot Wallis (born 10 May 2000) is an English professional rugby league footballer who plays as a er or for the London Broncos in the RFL Championship.

 He has previously played for Hull Kingston Rovers and Castleford Tigers in the Super League, and the Coventry Bears in League 1.
 He has spent time on loan from Hull KR at the York City Knights and the Bradford Bulls in the Championship, and on dual registration from Castleford at the Midlands Hurricanes in League 1.

 Background

 Wallis was born in Kingston upon Hull, East Riding of Yorkshire, England.
 He is of Nigerian heritage.

 Wallis played junior rugby league for Skirlaugh Bulls.
 Wallis progressed through the ranks at the City of Hull Academy before he started spending more time with the Hull Kingston Rovers' first-team squad.

 Playing career

 Hull Kingston Rovers

 On 13 May 2018, Wallis made his Hull Kingston Rovers début against the Wigan Warriors in the Challenge Cup.
 His first Super League appearance came 2 weeks later on 25 May 2018, also against Wigan.
 In June, he signed his first professional contract with Hull KR, agreeing to a three-year deal.
 On 20 July, Wallis scored his first tries for Hull KR against the Warrington Wolves.

 In April 2021, shortly following a recall from his loan move to Bradford, Wallis departed Hull KR by mutual consent.